 Frickin' Laser Beams: A laser beam weapon can be found near the end of the game.
 It is powerful as all get out, but has limited juice and no extra batteries.
 A laser with unlimited battery life (albeit with a cooldown period like the flashlights) can be unlocked during a New Game+.

 Guns Do Not Work That Way: The most powerful shotgun in the first game appears to be some kind of hybrid of a double-barrel and pump-action shotgun that, in real life, could not exist as a functional weapon.
+Likewise, you attach flashlights to guns by simply duct-taping them together; if the recoil alone didn't cause the flashlight to go flying, the operation of a semi-auto pistol's slide would do it instead.
+The only gun that should've been able to hold onto its flashlight was the pistol found in Friedman's safe, which had a light built in.

 Madwoman in the Attic: Principal Friedman's grotesquely mutated brother is hidden in the school basement.